otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/03-laravel-2-api-validation-relationships/03-laravel-2-api-validation-relationships.md

 }
 ```

 This code would only ever execute two queries regardless on the number of books.
-A bit of magic...
+A bit of magic...not really, but remember to use a join wherever possible.

 ## Route
 In `routes\api.php`, create a new route group for `institutions`.
 You will only need one `GET` route as follows: